elysiajs/documentation/docs/at-glance.md

 />

 ::: tip
+Hover over the code snippet to see the type definition.

-Click on path highlight in blue to change path to preview a response.
+In the mock browser, click on path highlight in blue to change path to preview a response and

 Elysia can runs on browser and the result you see are actually run using Elysia.
 :::